Aniket-J/Aniket-J.github.io/index.md

 My PhD focusses on combining high temperature steel performance with machine learning while my RA-ship, funded by the HSE, analysed the dispersion of COVID-19 under the umbrella of the National Core Study (NCS) project.

-Head over to the tabs in the navigation bar to find out more about me!
+Head over to the tabs in the navigation bar to find out more about me.

 Thank you so much for visiting.
 I hope you have a great day!